JobaerChowdhury/jobaerchowdhury.github.io/_posts/2015-09-06-picture-language.md

 <div class="message">
-  TL;DR: This is an implementation of the <a target="_blank" href="https://mitpress.mit.edu/sicp/full-text/sicp/book/node36.html">picture language example from SICP</a> in elm.
+  TL;DR: This is an implementation of the <a target="_blank" href="https://mitpress.mit.edu/sicp/full-text/sicp/book/node36.html">picture language example from SICP</a> in Elm.
   You can copy the code from <a target="_blank" href="https://github.com/JobaerChowdhury/picture-language/blob/master/PictureLanguage.elm">here</a> and paste it on <a target="_blank" href="http://elm-lang.org/try">Try Elm</a> to see the <a href="#fig1">result</a>.
 Have fun!
 </div>

 ## Background
-I remember I was fascinated by the example called “A picture language” while I was reading
+I remember I was fascinated by the example “A picture language”, while I was reading
 <a target="_blank" href="https://mitpress.mit.edu/sicp/">SICP</a>.
-But I was unable to
+However, I was unable to
-try that example out on my own due to my limited knowledge on Scheme or Lisp.
+try that example out on my own, due to my limited knowledge on Scheme or Lisp.
 I am recently learning
-<a target="_blank" href="http://elm-lang.org">Elm</a> and while running <a target="_blank"
+<a target="_blank" href="http://elm-lang.org">Elm</a>, and while running <a target="_blank"
-href="http://elm-lang.org/examples">some examples</a> I found it’s very easy to draw something on the browser.
-And I decided to simulate the picture language example using Elm.
-This picture language example shows us how we can define some primitive operations and build complex structure from those primitive operations.
-We will start with a basic painter which looks like <a href="#fig2">Figure-1.2</a>.
+href="http://elm-lang.org/examples">some examples,</a> I found it’s very easy to draw something on the browser.
+And the first thing I wanted to do is to simulate the picture language example using Elm.
+This example shows us how we can define some primitive operations, and build complex structure uniformly from those operations.
+We will start with a basic painter that looks like <a href="#fig2">Figure-1.2</a>.

 <div id="fig1" class="image">
     <img src="/public/picture-language/painter-final.png" />
     <div class="caption">Figure-1.1: Final result</div>
 </div>

-And after that we define some procedures which ultimately transforms our basic painter to this beautiful, complex pattern shown in <a href="#fig1">Figure-1.1</a>.
+After that we'll define some procedures which transforms our basic painter to this beautiful, complex pattern shown in <a href="#fig1">Figure-1.1</a>.
 I recommend you to read the <a href="https://mitpress.mit.edu/sicp/full-text/sicp/book/node36.html">book example</a>.
 Although reading that is not mandatory to follow the code examples here.